cramptc/cramptc/README.md

 # Welcome to My GitHub Profile - Chris Crampton
+(In the Process of pulling projects from my other accounts)
 ## Overview
 Welcome to my GitHub profile, I'm a student at the University of Edinburgh doing Artificial Intelligence and Computer Science, with a passion for technology and making a difference through code.
 Here, you'll find projects ranging from my academic pursuits to personal experiments where I play with new technologies and ideas.